mParticle/docs/src/pages/integrations/mailchimp/feed/index.md

 data[merges][LNAME] | Reserved User Attribute Last Name fired_at | Timestamp

-<aside>All fields listed above along with any additional fields provided by MailChimp with each event are mapped to mParticle custom event attributes.</aside>
+<aside>All fields listed above along with any additional fields provided by Mailchimp with each event are mapped to mParticle custom event attributes.</aside>

 ## Configuration

 Configure the Mailchimp Input:

-1. Select **Directory**, and click the MailChimp tile
+1. Select **Directory**, and click the Mailchimp tile
-2. Click **Add MailChimp to Setup**
+2. Click **Add Mailchimp to Setup**
 3. Select the **Input Feed** Integration Type and click **Add to Setup**
 4. Select the **Mailchimp** input configuration group to specify the configuration parameters:
   * Configuration Name
   * Environment
 5. Click **Create**
 6. Copy the Webhook URL.
-7. Follow these instructions to configure the Webhook in [MailChimp](http://kb.mailchimp.com/integrations/api-integrations/how-to-set-up-webhooks)
+7. Follow these instructions to configure the Webhook in [Mailchimp](http://kb.mailchimp.com/integrations/api-integrations/how-to-set-up-webhooks)